Department of Graphic Media Science and Technology

 At the core of the interdisciplinary media arts and technology BS program is a balance of the creative, business, and technical aspects of graphic communication.
 The course of study allows you to explore educational areas within and outside the program — including ample chances to connect with industry — to provide a thorough experience that prepares you for a world of possibilities.

-The STEM-based Master of Science degree in Print Media offered by the Department of Graphic Media Science and Technology offers students seeking an advanced degree the opportunity to join a community of learners and researchers in a dynamic field with robust career opportunities.
+The STEM-based Master of Science degree in print and graphic media science is offered by the Department of Packaging and Graphic Media Science.
+It offers students seeking an advanced degree the opportunity to join a community of learners and researchers in a dynamic field with robust career opportunities.
 This thesis-based program involves three semesters of coursework, followed by thesis work where students work together with research professors in world-class facilities.
-Recent thesis topics have included technology adoption, quality control, instrument and metric analysis, management topics, and process capabilities in areas such as digital printing, textile printing, color measurement, packaging and publishing as well as gravure, flexographic and lithographic printing technologies.
+Recent thesis topics have included technology adoption, quality control, instrument and metric analysis, management topics, and process capabilities.
+These embrace areas such as digital printing, textile printing, color measurement, packaging and publishing as well as gravure, flexographic and lithographic printing technologies.
 Resulting thesis work is published and often presented at academic conferences.
+Students successfully completing the MS in Print and Graphic Media Science find themselves well prepared for study at the doctoral level as well as positioned to work at management-level positions in industry.

-Explore how technology and innovation are changing the graphic communications industry.
+Learn more about the Packaging Science MS programA media science degree that explores how technology and innovation are changing the graphic communications industry.